Zailta/DBConnectivity/README.md

 JDBC is depected through CRUD operations performed over SQL DB

 JPA is depected throgh a ticket persistence and retrieval process using:
-**1.Java
+**1. Java
-2.Jakarta Servlet
+2. Jakarta Servlet
-3.JPA
+3. JPA
-4.AJAX
+4. AJAX
-5.GSON and
+5. GSON and
-6.JSON Object.**
+6. JSON Object.**

 This project aims to provide a simple and efficient way of managing tickets using these technologies.
 Here are the key features of our project: